bobaplz/RetentionCurveProject/README.md

 ## General Outlook / Objectives

-This project has been constructed with a Coholt Analysis for the case when a healthcare company (e.g. ) to analyze retention rate of the customers at the coholt level.
+This project has been constructed with a Coholt Analysis for the case when a healthcare company (e.g. Molina Healthcare, United Healthcare, eHealth, etc.) to analyze retention rate of the customers at the coholt level.

 **Part 1**